AignerD/AignerD/README.md

 - 🔭 I’m currently working on AignerD.com
 - 🌱 I’m currently learning JavaScript and Python
-- 👯 I’m looking to collaborate on anything that will increase my knowledge
+- 👯 I’m looking to collaborate on anything that will further my knowledge in Python programming
-- 🤔 I’m looking for help with Application Security/Angular
+- 🤔 I’m looking for help with Python best practices & Machine Learning
 - 📫 How to reach me: Dylanaigner@gmail.com